AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/sales-insight-actions-feature-overview.md

 ## Lead and Contact List View (Bulk Actions) {#lead-and-contact-list-view}

-* Send Sales Email - Ability to send personalized or templatized emails with view, click and reply tracking to a list of contacts/leads
+* [!UICONTROL Send Sales Email] - Ability to send personalized or templatized emails with view, click and reply tracking to a list of contacts/leads
-* Send Sales Campaign - Add to sales playbooks which is a sequence of emails and tasks to a list of contacts/leads
+* [!UICONTROL Add to Sales Campaign] - Add to sales playbooks which is a sequence of emails and tasks to a list of contacts/leads

 ## Marketo Global Tab {#marketo-global-tab}

-**Best Bets Tab**
+**[!UICONTROL Best Bets] Tab**

    ![](assets/sales-insight-actions-feature-overview-3.png)

-The following bulk actions are available from the drop down in Best Bets tab:
+The following bulk actions are available from the drop down in [!UICONTROL Best Bets] tab:

-* Send Sales Email - Ability to send personalized or templatized emails with view, click and reply tracking
+* [!UICONTROL Send Sales Email] - Ability to send personalized or templatized emails with view, click and reply tracking
-* Send Sales Campaign - Add leads to sales playbooks which is a sequence of emails and tasks
+* [!UICONTROL Add to Sales Campaign] - Add leads to sales playbooks which is a sequence of emails and tasks

    ![](assets/sales-insight-actions-feature-overview-4.png)

-The following in-line actions are available for individual leads/contacts in the Best Bets tab:
+The following in-line actions are available for individual leads/contacts in the [!UICONTROL Best Bets] tab:

-* Send Sales Email - Ability to send personalized or templatized emails with view, click and reply tracking
+* [!UICONTROL Send Sales Email] - Ability to send personalized or templatized emails with view, click and reply tracking
-* Send Sales Campaign - Add leads to sales playbooks which is a sequence of emails and tasks
+* [!UICONTROL Add to Sales Campaign] - Add leads to sales playbooks which is a sequence of emails and tasks
-* Sales Dialer - Make sales calls using the dialer within the CRM
+* [!UICONTROL Sales Call] - Make sales calls using the dialer within the CRM
-* Add Task - Create email, call, customer or Linkedin tasks for prospective leads
+* [!UICONTROL Add Task] - Create email, call, customer or Linkedin tasks for prospective leads

    ![](assets/sales-insight-actions-feature-overview-5.png)